 Sara Mozafari was born in Tehran, Iran, in 1981.
 Having grown up through the war between Iran and Iraq, and the suppression of the political and social activists, religious minorities, and women, social issues became the primary concern in her life and they were reflected on her artworks.
 Naturally, she was drawn to oil painting and had her first group exhibition in 2000 in Iran.
 She started studying Fine Arts Studio at Centennial College after she moved to Toronto.
 It was then when she was introduced to sculpture and installation art and noticed the significance of space in expressing an idea and experiencing an art piece.
 That led her to continue her study in Architectural Studies and Visual Studies at the University of Toronto and graduated with distinction in 2017.

 Although in all these years she explored and applied different mediums, techniques, and styles to create artworks, she has found common ground which ties all the forms of art that she has exposed to, and that is Iranian social and political issues in a way she has experienced them.

-You can see work by Eva, Michaela, Walter and Tanya from July 25–September 8, 2019 at the Museum of Contemporary Art Toronto Canada (MOCA) as a part of An Index.
+You can see work by Jennifer, Subin and Sara from now until–September 8, 2019 at the Museum of Contemporary Art Toronto Canada (MOCA) as a part of An Index.
 The exhibition An Index comprises work in a variety of media from sculpture, to video, to new wall murals by the first cohort of Akin residency artists who entered the year-long studio programme in September 2018.

 While the participating artists’ practices range widely in terms of conceptual approach, style and media; they have also been influenced to some degree by the experience of sharing and conversing within an open-plan studio structure for the last nine months.